debarchito/dcachix/README.md

-## What is this repo about?
+## 1. What is this repo about?

-This repo holds a Nix flake that builds packages I need with specific overrides and uploads them to my Cachix cache; saving my precious little laptop CPU and thermals.

-Currently, it builds:
+This repo builds and caches these packages with custom overrides:

-- Blender (CUDA support w/o breaking Vulkan experiments)
+- **Blender** (CUDA support w/o breaking Vulkan experiments)
-- OBS Studio (CUDA support for hardware encoding i.e. NVENC)
+- **OBS Studio** (CUDA support for hardware encoding i.e. NVENC)

 I only plan to support the latest version of these packages available in the `nixos-unstable` channel for `x86_64-linux`.
-I will not provide caches for any old versions.
+I will not guarantee caches for any old versions.

+## 2. Can I use it?

+Yes, you can, given you trust me enough.

 ## Cachix